 Example of Friedel-Crafts Alkylation

-An example of Friedel-Crafts alkylation is the addition of a methyl group to a benzene ring to form toluene.
+An example of Friedel-Crafts alkylation is adding a methyl group to a benzene ring to form toluene.

 Mechanism of Friedel-Crafts Alkylation

-There are few common reagents used in Friedel-Crafts alkylation.
+There are a few common reagents used in Friedel-Crafts alkylation.
 Benzene is (C6H6) typically used as the starting aromatic compound because of the presence of an unsaturated C=C bond, and alkyl chloride is the preferred alkyl halide.
 Aluminum chloride (AlCl3) is the Lewis acid catalyst.

 A typical Friedel-Crafts alkylation reaction involves a 4-step mechanism under anhydrous conditions .

 The above mechanism is an example of intermolecular Friedel-Crafts alkylation.
-In the case of intramolecular Friedel-Crafts alkylation, both the nucleophile (aromatic ring) and the electrophile (alkyl halide) are in the same compound and are attached to one another through a tether .
+In the case of intramolecular Friedel-Crafts alkylation, the nucleophile (aromatic ring) and the electrophile (alkyl halide) are in the same compound.
+They are attached to one another through a tether .